FREQUENTLY ASKED QUESTIONS

 Do you charge a deposit for making a booking?

 Yes.
-To secure your booking for our services and save the date, we ask for a £450.00 non-refundable deposit for all of our wedding film collections.
-The deposit is paid when the booking is made, with the outstanding balance to be paid 3 months prior to your big day.
+To secure your booking for our services and save the date, we ask for a £400.00 non-refundable deposit for all of our wedding film & photo collections.
+The deposit is paid when the contract is signed, with the remaining balance to be paid 8 week prior to your big day.

 How will you the wedding cinematographers be dressed on the weeding day?